Virginia Social Work Licensing Requirements

 Social Work Associations in Virginia

-- Virginia Society for Clinical Social Work: Provides information and education for Virginia’s clinical social workers by offering professional development opportunities, advocating for the field, and connecting members.
+VSCSW provides information and education for Virginia's clinical social workers through professional development opportunities, advocacy for the field, and member connections.

 Frequently Asked Questions

-Answer: Yes, as long the experience was approved by the Virginia Board of Social Work before you earned the hours and was completed in a period of two to four years.
+Yes, as long the experience received approval from the Virginia Board of Social Work before you earned the hours, and you completed it within a period of 2-4 years.

-Answer: Supervisors for bachelor’s-level LSW applicants must have an LSW or LCSW.
-If the supervisor is a bachelor’s-level LSW, they must also have three years of post-licensure work experience.
-Supervisors for LCSW applicants must hold an active LCSW license and have at least two years of post-licensure work experience.
+Supervisors for bachelor's-level LSW applicants must possess an LSW or LCSW.
+If the supervisor is a bachelor's-level LSW, they must also hold three years of post-licensure work experience.
+Supervisors for LCSW applicants must hold an active LCSW license and at least two years of post-licensure work experience.